 In the above code, In calling statement of the function named add_days, we can input different numbers to the first parameter and date to the second parameter like SELECT * FROM add_days(INTERVAL ‘5 day’,’2020-04-10′::date), this will add 4 days to date 2020-04-10, and after adding it will become 2020-04-15.

-You may also like to read the following articles.
+You may also find the following articles of interest.

 - PostgreSQL list databases